josealexandre-mecai/img-processing-2022/FINAL REPORT.md

 # 7. Presentation

-The video presentation of this project can be viewed at: YouTube link.
+The video presentation of this project can be viewed at: https://youtu.be/J-s4FGYsItA

 # 8. Navigtation Map - Notebooks